microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamChannelMessage.md

 ```

 ## DESCRIPTION
-Update the navigation property messages in teams
+A collection of all the messages in the channel.
+A navigation property.
+Nullable.

 ## EXAMPLES